Introduction

 Actions Menu

 The historical data for this product is shown as a green series on the left side of the chart.
 The base case prediction is shown in blue on the right.
-The prediction interval, which is bounded by the Worst and Best cases, is shown as an orange band around the base case prediction.
+The prediction interval, which is bound by the Worst and Best cases, is shown as an orange band around the base case prediction.

-Predictive Results for Game
+Predictive Results for Tablet Computers

 Prediction